 • Why having a poor memory can be a good thing

 • The value of metaphors in developing an understanding

 • A simple, yet powerful, way to stop procrastinating

-Allen Mendler offers both time-tested and newly developed strategies for reignite enthusiasm in even the most unmotivated students.
-Educators gain fresh insight into social-emotional development in the daily classroom, use technology, and digital tools to enhance learning.
+Allen Mendler offers both time-tested and newly developed strategies for reigniting enthusiasm in even the most unmotivated students.
+Educators gain fresh insight into social-emotional development in the daily classroom, and use technology, and digital tools to enhance learning.

 Here’s something worth learning: Studying doesn’t have to be a chore!
 This fun and accessible resource provide the tools you need to develop better study habits, boost your grades, and position yourself for academic success.